Asturias: Festivals and holidays

 Some of the most famous festivals in Asturias take place in the small town of Llanes.
 These festivals celebrate the important saints and the Virgin Mary adored by the town.
 The associations that prepare the festivals have a rivalry between them and each year they try to outdo each other with more impressive shows.
 The three most important are the festival of San Roque (St. Roque) held on the 16th of August, the festival of Nuestra Señora Virgen de La Guia (Our Lady, Virgin Mary, the Guide) held on the 8th of September, and the festival of Santa Maria Magdalena (St. Mary Magdalene) held on the 22nd of July.
-The Magdalena is well known for its impressive march of logs where boys as young as 3 and men carry logs through the town until they reach the end point and start a large bonfire.
+The Magdalena is well known for its march of logs where boys as young as 3 and men carry logs through the town until they reach the end point and start a large bonfire.

 Food and drink

 While Asturias is especially known for its seafood, the most famous regional dish is fabada asturiana, a rich stew typically made with large white beans (fabes), shoulder of pork (lacón), black pudding (morcilla), and spicy sausage (chorizo).

 Apple groves foster the production of the region's traditional alcoholic drink, a natural cider (sidra).
 Since it is natural and bottled without gas, it produces a weak carbonation, and when Asturian cider is served, it is poured in a particular way, el escanciado: the bottle is held above the head allowing for a long vertical pour, causing the cider to be aerated as it splashes into the glass below.
 After drinking most of the content, it is customary to splash a little out onto the ground, as a way to clean the glass of any lees for the next serving.
 Traditionally, the same glass is refilled and passed around, with everyone drinking from it in turn.

 Asturian cheeses, especially Cabrales, are also eaten throughout Spain and beyond; Asturias is often called "the land of cheeses" (el país de los quesos).